HONG KONG PULSE LIGHT FESTIVAL 2018 AND OTHER CHRISTMAS AND NEW YEAR EVENTS

-IFC Mall in Central has one of many impressive festive season displays to be found in Hong Kong's major shopping malls and its 2017 offering is "Christmas in Space"
+IFC Mall in Central has one of many impressive festive season displays to be found in Hong Kong's major shopping malls and its 2018 offering is "Santa Academy"

-Hong Kong Tourism Board's 2017 WinterFest Statue Square Christmas Tree
+Hong Kong Tourism Board's 2018 Statue Square Christmas Tree

-The main New Year’s countdown event, organised by Hong Kong Tourism Board and title-sponsored by the China National Travel Service Group Corporation (CTS).
-From 11pm, on 31st December 2017, at 15-minute intervals, “Shooting Stars”, short bursts of pyrotechnics are launched at 15-minute intervals from the rooftops of participating buildings.
+The main New Year’s countdown event, organised by Hong Kong Tourism Board.
+From 11pm, on 31st December 2018, at 15-minute intervals, “Shooting Stars”, short bursts of pyrotechnics are launched at 15-minute intervals from the rooftops of participating buildings.
 As the clock ticks down to midnight the spectacular 10-minute pyromusical show begins, starting on Victoria Harbour, followed by displays launched from the harbour, Hong Kong Convention & Exhibition Centre (HKCEC) in Wan Chai, and nearby buildings.
-This year, for the first time, fireworks from a multi-award winning European manufacturer will be incorporated into the display.
-The display will cover an area 35% wider than previous displays and will be accompanied by a synchronised musical soundtrack composed and produced by renowned music director Mr Chiu Tsang Hei.

 Scene from the 2018 countdown pyrotechnics display